JoaoPalmaFCT/JoaoPalmaFCT/README.md

 ### Hi there! 👋

-- 💻 I'm Computer Science Engineering Student at NOVA SST / FCT-UNL
+- 💻 I'm a Computer Science and Engineering Msc Student at NOVA SST / FCT-UNL

 <div align="center">
   <a href="https://github.com/JoaoPalmaFCT">